WeblateOrg/weblate/docs/user/translating.rst

 The following keyboard shortcuts can be utilized during translation:

 :kbd:`Alt+Home`
-    Navigates to first translation in current search.
+    Navigate to first translation in current search.
 :kbd:`Alt+End`
-    Navigates to last translation in current search.
+    Navigate to last translation in current search.
 :kbd:`Alt+PageUp`
-    Navigates to previous translation in current search.
+    Navigate to previous translation in current search.
 :kbd:`Alt+PageDown`
-    Navigates to next translation in current search.
+    Navigate to next translation in current search.
 :kbd:`Alt+Enter`, :kbd:`Ctrl+Enter`, or :kbd:`Cmd+Enter`
-    Saves current translation.
+    Save current translation.
 :kbd:`Ctrl+Shift+Enter` or :kbd:`Cmd+Shift+Enter`
     Unmarks translation as fuzzy and submits it.
 :kbd:`Ctrl+E` or :kbd:`Cmd+E`